On weekdays at breakfast-time, my daughters almost always ask for toasted bagels with cream cheese.

 I settled on a recipe from The King Arthur Flour Baker’s Companion as a starting place.
 The recipe looked straightforward, and the off-putting, obscure-sounding ingredients like non-diastatic malt powder came paired with recognizable alternatives, like brown sugar.

-As I prepared to make my first batch, I felt surprised that I hadn’t made bagels before.
+As I prepared to make my first batch, I felt surprised that I hadn’t made homemade bagels before.
 The dough looked no more difficult to make than any standard bread recipe, and the idea of boiling dough before baking it–which had always intimidated me before–didn’t seem complicated at all.
 Perhaps my recent adventures dropping doughnuts in seething oil made slipping rounds of dough into simmering water look easy.

 This wasn’t a completely selfless endeavor; our freshly baked bagel supply was dwindling, and I wanted to eat at least one more bagel myself.
 I had my heart set on a bagel sandwich for lunch the next day — chock full of leftover steak layered with red onions, Swiss cheese, and mustard.
 But impending breakfast bagels and lunchbox peanut butter and jelly bagels stacked the odds against my bagel sandwich becoming a reality.